IntentArchitect/Docs/articles/module-building/module-distribution/module-distribution.md

 ---
 # Distributing your Modules to others

-Modules built using Intent Architect can be distributed to other team members using any file system based custom repositories (an HTTPS based module repository is only supported for `https://intentarchitect.com/` which contains official Intent Architect Modules).
+Modules built using Intent Architect can be distributed to other team members using a [self-hosted Module Server](#distributing-modules-using-a-self-hosted-module-server) instance or a [file system based repository location](#distributing-modules-using-file-system-based-repositories).

-## Overview of distributing modules to others
+## Distributing modules using a self-hosted Module Server

+Custom modules can be uploaded to a self-hosted Module Server which makes them accessible at an https URL.

+For more information on setting up the Module Server, refer to [this](xref:tools.module-server) article.
+For more information on uploading modules to your self-hosted Module Server, refer to [this](xref:tools.module-server-client-cli) article.

+Once the self-hosted Module Server has been set up, [configure Intent Architect to use its address as repository](#configure-intent-architect-to-use-your-repository-location)

+## Distributing modules using file system based repositories

+At a high level:

 * Decide on a common file system accessible location which everyone within your team has read access to.
 * Each Intent Architect user in your team adds this common location to their repositories under their user settings.